statmike/exactTables/notes.md

-change print when no matches 'Here are the matches ....' plot combinations plot hover text fixed
+change print when no matches 'Here are the matches ....' plot combinations plot hover text fixed plot - optional 0 category if inczero=True - or make this fully dynamic

 UP NEXT:
 send matches through process that add more ratings and new target